 best things to do in Marrakesh

 You’ll either love or hate Jemaa el-Fnaa when visiting Marrakesh.
-It’s a bustling market square that’s filled with hundreds of vendors and enough people to fill a stadium – which, can be a lot on a hot day!
+It’s a bustling market square filled with hundreds of vendors and enough people to fill a stadium, which can be a lot on a hot day!

 best things to do in Marrakesh

-Thankfully, even though it all seems so overwhelming, Jemaa el-Fnaa is pretty easy to wander around (all without getting lost).
-Even in the early evening, it’s a great spot to visit with loads of foodie vendors dotted all across the square.
+Thankfully, even though it all seems overwhelming, Jemaa el-Fnaa is pretty easy to wander around (all without getting lost).
+Even in the early evening, it’s a great spot to visit, with loads of foodie vendors dotted across the square.

 Read more: Beautiful places in Morocco